 Basher, a refugee from Syria, was this program’s first client.

-His road to North Carolina was difficult: He was tortured in Syria, leaving him paralyzed from the waist down.
+His road here was difficult: He was tortured in Syria, leaving him paralyzed from the waist down.
 He escaped with his mother, and now found himself in a completely new place, not knowing how to restart.

 Two years after coming to the States, Basher had enrolled in college.
-Throughout his studies, Basher has maintained a 4.0 GPA (grade point average) and is dedicated to keep that streak going.
-On top of that, Basher and his mother have moved to a new home through the help of IRUSA, and Basher is going through physical therapy.
+Throughout his studies, Basher maintained a very high GPA (grade point average), and recently graduated with that 3.9!
+He’s moving forward with this studies at a four-year university.
+On top of that, Basher and his mother moved to a new home through the help of IRUSA, and Basher is going through physical therapy.

-But the most remarkable part of his journey so far is likely this: Earlier this year, he took his first steps upstairs!!
-And with therapy he hopes he can do more.
+But the most remarkable part of his journey so far is likely this: He took his first steps upstairs!!
+And now, in 2021, he told us he bought a car and is driving.
+With therapy, he hopes he can do more.